 That feels very L.A. to me?

-Well, it’s just with the Headspace app and all of that, it’s about maximizing potential in the workplace.
-It really becomes rebranded consciously and separately from a religious practice.
+It is just with the Headspace app, it’s about maximising potential in the workplace.
+It becomes rebranded consciously and separately from religious practice.

-My parents had an uneasy relationship with their Christian and Jewish upbringings and at most, it was a half-hearted incomplete passing on of traditions and in some cases, there was internal rejection and not any kind of love of those religions.
-The truth is it’s not like I want to sit down and talk about religion but I think if you are going to engage with people of faith, one way to do it is with practical stuff.
-Such as hangers and stock, and money and the till and pricing, the best way is just by working together.
+My parents had an uneasy relationship with their Christian and Jewish upbringings, and at most, it was a half-hearted incomplete passing on of traditions.
+There was an internal rejection of those religions.
+The truth is it’s not like I want to sit down and talk about religion, but I think if you are going to engage with people of faith, one way to do it is with practical stuff.
+Such as with hangers and stock, the money, the till and pricing, the best approach is just by working together.

 What was a recent uncomfortable moment you experienced?

-Ok well, in the store I was trying to document people as much as possible and that’s already dicey territory.
+In the store, I was trying to document people as much as possible, and that is already dicey territory.

 What do you mean by ‘document’?

 With my phone.
 I was trying to make all these video documents of all the people shopping.
-That’s the kind of video I like to make anyways in order to engage with strangers.
-Sometimes I’ll start videoing someone to catch them unawares and then I’ll ask them for permission.
-Then if they don’t want to give me permission I’ll show them that I have deleted the video.
+Sometimes I’ll start videoing someone to catch them unaware, and then I’ll ask them for permission.
+Then if they don’t want to give me permission, I’ll show them that I have deleted the video.
 Most of the time they are ok with it.